TrebledJ/trebledj.github.io/content/posts/programming/2023-06-dynamic-memory-embedded-bad/2023-06-24-dynamic-memory-embedded-bad.md

 {.caption}

 I keep explaining why dynamically allocating on embedded systems is a disagreeable idea, so thought I’d throw it on a post.
 This is a confusing topic for many junior developers who were taught to use `new` and `delete` in early C++ courses.
 And the backlash is always—why?
-In desktop/web application programming, dynamic allocation is ubiquitous.^[Even if you don’t use it directly, it’s still there.
+In desktop/web application programming, dynamic allocation is everywhere.^[Even if you don’t use it directly, it’s still there.
 Most garbage-collected languages (think Java, JS, Python) will allocate primitives on the stack, and all other objects on the heap.]
 Not so in embedded.

 {% image "assets/dynamic-memory-2.jpg", "Ooooh, dynamic memory—fancy!", "post1 w-80" %}